imrinahru/my-site-fresh/content/01_Essays/index.md

 ---
 title: Essays
-layout: folder
+layout: page
-sidebar: true
 summary: Long-form reflections on life, design, and technology
 draft: false
 ---

 These essays capture what’s been on my mind lately and where I stand, newest ones first.